-The kinetic chain is an integral part of theservice action as ground reaction forces need to be transferred efficiently to maximise service velocity (Kovacs and Ellenbecker, 2011).
+The kinetic chain is an integral part of the service action as ground reaction forces need to be transferred efficiently to maximise service velocity (Kovacs and Ellenbecker, 2011).
 It is understood that knee flexion on the backswing of the tennis serve improves service speed, showing this transfer of energy (Elliott et al. 2003).
-The trunk uses rotational forces to produce torque which is synchronised with explosive knee extension to propel the racquet arm at optimal speeds (Bahamonde, 2000).
-The serve is the most important shot in tennis and high levels of coordination, skill and timing are required for maximal effectiveness.
+The trunk uses rotational forces to produce a torque which is synchronised with explosive knee extension to propel the racquet arm at optimal speeds (Bahamonde, 2000).
+The service is the most important shot in tennis and high levels of coordination, skill and timing are required for maximal effectiveness.
 Few players perform the serve with the maximal effectiveness due to high level of mastery required within many different factors (Kovacs et al, 2011).

-At the centre of this action is the ‘core’ musculature that needs to efficiently transfer energy and control the lumbo pelvic region.
+At the centre of this action is the ‘core’ musculature that needs to efficiently transfer energy and control the lumbopelvic region.
 Hodges and Richardson (1997) found that core muscles were activated before limb movement measured, suggesting a core to extremity link in the kinetic chain (Okada et al. 2011).
 Therefore, the core acts as an active structural component in the transferring of forces between the upper and lower limbs and creates some movement from global muscle groups (Bliss and Teeple, 2005).
 The ‘core’ is a muscular unit that stabilises the body and spine with and without limb movement (Bruckner and Khan).
 It is made up of abdominals at the front, paraspinals and gluteals at the back, the diaphragm as the roof and hip girdle musculature at the bottom (Frederickson and Moore, 2005) consisting of both local and global muscles groups.

 Global muscles are large torque producing muscles that focus on speed and power providing general stabilisation as well as movement (Faries and Greenwood, 2007).
 Global muscles consist of erector spinae, external oblique’s and rectus abdominus muscles (Frederickson and Moore, 2005) which can be prone to fatigue.
 Local muscles attach to the lumbar vertebrae and provide segmental stability to the spine during movement with high levels of endurance (Faries and Greenwood, 2007).
 The local muscles consist of transverse abdominus, internal obliques, pelvic floor and multifidus (Jefferies, 2002).
-Without a good stability of the spine, global muscles cannot perform powerful movements effectively and would be further prone to fatigue (Frederickson and Moore, 2005).
+Without good stability of the spine, global muscles cannot perform powerful movements effectively and would be further prone to fatigue (Frederickson and Moore, 2005).
 Thus, both sets of muscle work together and are equally important for endurance and strength gains (Brukner and Kahn ).
 A more stable platform will allow for a greater contribution to muscle force, resulting in improved functional movement and sporting performance in such skills as a tennis serve (Okada et al. 2011).

 My study into core strength and tennis players concluded that dynamic CS training on an unstable surface is the preferred method for improving CS alone.
-There was no correlation to suggest that CS training increases the speed and accuracy of a tennis serve in a group of adolescent club level tennis players.
-Other factors that contribute to a tennis serve need to be trained alongside CS.
-There maybe performance improvement in other aspects of tennis that were not measured in the current study ie. core strength training could be more effective on the speed and accuracy of a serve when the athlete is in a state of fatigue.
+There was no correlation to suggest that CS training increases the speed and accuracy of tennis serve in a group of adolescent club level tennis players.
+Other factors that contribute to a tennis serve to need to be trained alongside CS.
+There may be performance improvement in other aspects of tennis that were not measured in the current study ie. core strength training could be more effective on the speed and accuracy of serve when the athlete is in a state of fatigue.
 Further investigation is needed to determine the role of CS and sports performance.

 Prehabilitation is better than treatment!

 Our prehabilitation programme measures imbalances in muscle strength, length and ability to perform specific tennis/ sport related activities.
-With a strengthening and stretching programme these imbalances can be restored and reduce the risk of injury.
+With a strengthening and stretching programme, these imbalances can be restored and reduce the risk of injury.
 Advice is also given on the duration and types of training you are currently throughout phases of the tennis season.
 Your progress will be monitored by using measurements so you can chart your progress.
 Addressing these areas will lead to improved range of motion and strength which will lead to improvements in your tennis.